-Material Chamastanistica Compaction Compaction Control Type Characteristics Procedures 1, 2 SELECT LEAN CLAY FILL (COMPACTED FILL) Maximum particle size: 3 inches.
-Maximum gravel and oversize particle content: 15 percent retained on a 3⁄4-inch sieve.
+Material Characteristics Compaction Compaction Control Туре Characteristics Procedures 1, 2 SELECT LEAN CLAY FILL (COMPACTED FILL) Maximum particle size: 3 inches.
+Maximum gravel and oversize particle content: 15 percent retained on a %-inch sieve.
 At least 70 percent of total material (by weight) passing the No. 200 sieve Maximum allowable organic content: 3 percent by weight, but large roots are not allowed.
 Liquid Limit: Not more than 40.
 Plasticity Index: Between 8 and 15.
 Designation as a CL in accordance with the Unified Soil Classification System (USCS).
 Maximum loose lift thickness: 8 inches with compacted thickness of about 6 inches.
-Compaction requirement: Compaction should be to at least 95 percent of the standard Proctor maximum (ASTM D 698) dry density for non-roadway areas and TEX-114-E for roadway areas.
+Compaction requirement: Compaction should be to at least 95 percent of the standard Proctor maximum (ASTM D 698) dry density for non-roadway areas and TEX- 114-E for roadway areas.
 Moisture content at time of compaction: within minus 2 to plus 3 percent of the material's optimum moisture content.
 Building Area: One field density test every 5,000 square feet per lift, with a minimum of two tests per lift.
 Pavement Areas and Slopes: One field density test every 10,000 square feet per lift, with a minimum of two tests per lift.
 Utility Trenches: One field density test per structure or one test per every 100 linear feet, per lift.
 SELECT GRANULAR FILL (COMPACTED FILL) Crushed stone (limestone) meeting Type A, Grades 1, 2, or 3; Crushed or uncrushed gravel meeting Type B, Grades 1, 2, or 3; Crushed concrete meeting Type D, Grades 1, 2, or 3; of the 2014 TxDOT Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges.
-Designation as a GC or GM in accordance with the USCS Clayey gravel (may locally be referred to as "pitrun" material) or caliche having no particle sizes greater than 3 inches in any dimension, at least 50 percent of total material retained on the No. 200 sieve, a Liquid Limit (LL) no greater than 40, and a PI between 7 and 20.
+Designation as a GC or GM in accordance with the USCS Clayey gravel (may locally be referred to as "pit- run" material) or caliche having no particle sizes greater than 3 inches in any dimension, at least 50 percent of total material retained on the No. 200 sieve, a Liquid Limit (LL) no greater than 40, and a PI between 7 and 20.
 Designation as a GC in accordance with the USCS.
-Commercial Grade Base (may locally be referred to as "three-quarters to dust" material) that is produced by some local/regional quarries having nothing retained on the 2 inch sieve, at least 60 percent retained on the No. 40 sieve, at least 80 percent retained on the No. 200 sieve, an LL no greater than 30, and a PI of 7 or less.
-Designation as a GM in accordance with the USCS.
-Maximum loose lift thickness: 8 inches.
-Compaction requirement: Compaction should be to at least 98 percent of the TEX-113-E dry density.
+Commercial Grade Base (may locally be referred to as "three-quarters to dust" material) that is produced by some local/regional quarries having nothing retained on the No. 40 sieve, at least 60 percent retained on the No. 200 sieve, at least 80 percent reta Maximum loose lift thickness: 8 inches.
+Compaction requirement: Compaction should be to at least 98 percent of the TEX- 113-E dry density.
 Moisture content at time of compaction: within minus 2 to plus 3 percent of the material's optimum moisture content.
 Building Area: One field density test every 5,000 square feet per lift, with a minimum of two tests per lift.
 Pavement Areas and Slopes: One field density test every 10,000 square feet per lift, with a minimum of two tests per lift.
 Utility Trenches: One field density test per structure or one test per every 100 linear feet, per lift.